Military Disability is compensation and benefits given to all veterans who have service-connected conditions.

-During the DoD Disability Process, the Medical Evaluation Board (MEB) reviews all the service member’s conditions and sends a report to the Physical Evaluation Board (PEB) on which of the conditions are medically unacceptable.
+During the DoD Disability Process, the Medical Evaluation Board (MEB) reviews all of the service member’s conditions and sends a report to the Physical Evaluation Board (PEB) on which of the conditions are medically unacceptable.

 The PEB then reviews the case and officially determines which of the service-connected conditions make the service member Unfit for Duty and thus qualify for Military Disability.
 A Military Disability Rating is then assigned by the VA to each condition.
 These ratings determine the exact amount of Military Disability Benefits the service member will receive from the DoD.